fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3c.md

 It's important that <i>dotenv</i> gets imported before the <i>note</i> model is imported.
 This ensures that the environment variables from the <i>.env</i> file are available globally before the code from the other modules is imported.

-### Important note about environment variables
+#### Important note about defining environment variables in Fly.io and Render

-Because GitHub is not used with Fly.io, the file .env also gets to the Fly.io servers when the app is deployed.
+**Fly.io users:** Because GitHub is not used with Fly.io, the file .env also gets to the Fly.io servers when the app is deployed.
 Because of this, the env variables defined in the file will be available there.

 However, a [better option](https://community.fly.io/t/clarification-on-environment-variables/6309) is to prevent .env from being copied to Fly.io by creating in the project root the file _.dockerignore_, with the following contents